-The FLF did not improve the best single modality, gaze data, results.
-However, the modality fusion strategy using the DLF improved the best SVM classification rate for arousal up to 76.4%.
+The FLF did not improve the best single modality, gaze data results.
+However, the modality fusion strategy using the DLF improved the best SVM classification rate for arousal up to 76.4 percent.
 The DLF did not underperform for valence classification.
-To test the statistical significance of the classification performance, a paired t-test was used to compare F1 scores of the DLF on one side and the self reports and the best single modality, eye gaze data, on the other side.
-The F1 scores from each participant's samples were compared and the improvement over arousal classification comparing to eye gaze data and self reports were found significant (p < 0.01).
-However, the difference between the eye gaze, DLF, and self reports F1 scores on valence classification was not found statistically significant.
+To test the statistical significance of the classification performance, a paired t-test was used to compare F1 scores of the DLF on one side and the selfreports and the best single modality, eye gaze data, on the other side.
+The F1 scores from each participant's samples were compared and the improvement over arousal classification comparing to eye gaze data and self-reports were found significant (p < 0.01).
+However, the difference between the eye gaze, DLF, and self-reports F1 scores on valence classification was not found to be statistically significant.
 The confidence levels of the classification results from the two modalities were added to find the class with the highest summed confidence.

-The confusion matrices for each modality show how they performed on each emotion category (Tables 5.a -5.j).
-In these confusion matrices the row represents the classified label and each column represents the ground truth.
-Only for activated category EEG classification performed as well as gaze data modality.
-However, the fusion of both with the exceptions of neutral valence class outperformed gaze data results (see tables 5.a - 5.d and 5.f - 5.i).
-The DLF outperformed the feature level fusion for all categories except unpleasant (see tables 5.c, 5.d, 5.h, and 5.i).
+The confusion matrices for each modality show how they performed on each emotion category (Tables 5a, 5b, 5c, 5d, 5e, 5f, 5g, 5h, 5i, and 5j).
+In these confusion matrices, the row represents the classified label and each column represents the ground truth.
+Only for the activated category did EEG classification perform as well as gaze data modality.
+However, the fusion of both, with the exceptions of the neutral valence class, outperformed gaze data results (see Tables 5a, 5b, 5c, 5d and Tables 5f, 5g, 5h, 5i).
+The DLF outperformed the feature level fusion for all categories except unpleasant (see Tables 5c, 5d, 5h, and 5i).

 The use of different stimuli and emotion classes make it difficult to directly compare the results to similar work.
-Here, we compare the obtained accuracy with the most This article has been accepted for publication in a future issue of this journal, but has not been fully edited.
-Content may change prior to final publication.
+Here, we compare the obtained accuracy with the most similar existing studies.
+Kolodyazhniy et al. [26] used videos extracted from movies in a user independent strategy to classify three classes, namely, neutral, sadness,